evidencebp/commit-classification/resources.md

 J. J. Amor, G. Robles, J. M. Gonzalez-Barahona, and A. Navarro.
 [Discriminating development activities in versioning systems: A case study](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.102.3673), Jan 2006.

+G. Antoniol, K. Ayari, M. Di Penta, F. Khomh, and Y.-G.
+Guéhéneuc.
+[Is it a bug or an enhancement? a text-based approach to classify change requests](http://swat.polymtl.ca/~foutsekh/docs/CASCON'08.pdf).
+In Proceedings of the 2008 Conference of the Center for Advanced Studies on Collaborative Research: Meeting of Minds, CASCON ’08, New York, NY, USA, 2008.
+Association for Computing Machinery